Spiced Christmas biscuits or cookies! These deliciously spiced molasses cookies are a simple delight at Christmas.

 Instructions

 - Cream together the butter and brown sugar until light and well combined.
-Blend in the molasses (or Black Treacle if you can’t find Molasses) and the egg.
+Blend in the molasses (or use black treacle if you can't find molasses) and the egg.

 - Dissolve the bicarbonate of soda in the boiling water and add to the mixture then stir through the vanilla extract.

 - Meanwhile sift together the remaining dry ingredients in a separate bowl then add gradually to the wet mixture.
-Continue mixing to combine well and it will come together into a soft dough.
+Continue mixing and it will come together into a soft dough.

 Notes